Dick Crowe:

 met Fr Philip and many others

-within the Shrine and gave out
+within the Shrine, and

-gave him.
+more than we gave him.

 Dick explaining to the Senior